The 11 national screening programmes cover a wide variety of conditions, age ranges and screening tests.

 - cervical screening is usually carried out by practice nurses or GPs

 Primary Care Support England (PCSE) is responsible for the national IT system that supports cervical screening.
-GPs, practice staff and laboratories can click here for a list of PCSE offices and the current contact details to use.
-You should use this link for all queries about the system, including:
+GPs, practice staff and laboratories can visit the PCSE website for a list of PCSE offices and the current contact details to use.
+You should visit their contacts page for all queries about the system, including:

 - how to access patient results and histories